bebump/pyziggy/docs/source/cookbook.md

 Until now, all examples used the `pyziggy run automation.py` command.
 This recipe shows how to create a single `.py` script that you can execute directly.

 The downside of this approach is, that it doesn't connect to MQTT prior to launching your automation and doesn't regenerate the `AvailableDevices` type, so it can contain out-of-date information.
-Because of this, I don't recommend this, but it can be done.
+For this reason, I don't recommend this, but it can be done.

 The full contents of `automation.py` for such a task would be as follows.